 You can't beat the view from the amazing Floating Pool.
 Photo courtesy of NYC Parks and Recreation

 38. Head to the gorgeous Barretto Point Park in the Bronx to visit the Floating Pool, NYC's only pool on a barge.
 FREE

 39. Enjoy stunning views of the George Washington Bridge and a destination playground with a visit to the shade-draped Fort Washington Park Playground.
 FREE

-40. Embark on one of the most family-friendly boat rides in New York harbor.
-For some really wet fun, hop on the Beast or Shark Speedboats, which both zip you around New York Harbor splashing you the whole way.
+40. Embark on one of the family-friendly boat rides in New York harbor.
+For some really wet fun, hop on the Beast speedboat, which zips you around New York Harbor splashing you the whole way.

-44. Visit the Children's Museum of Manhattan's new Dynamic H2O exhibit; it's impossible to stay dry at this water table!
+45. Visit the Children's Museum of Manhattan's Dynamic H2O exhibit; it's impossible to stay dry at this water table!

-47. Duck inside the new Times Square attraction Gulliver's Gate to tour the world without leaving NYC, or the National Geographic Encounter: Ocean Odyssey, where you'll tour a virtual aquarium and the ocean's depths.
+48. Duck inside a Times Square attraction like Gulliver's Gate to tour the world without leaving NYC, or the National Geographic Encounter: Ocean Odyssey, where you'll tour a virtual aquarium and the ocean's depths.

 49. Venture out for an evening of fun under the stars to take in one of the hundreds of no-cost outdoor movie screenings being staged in city parks this summer.

 50. Plan a day trip to escape from the concrete jungle with a visit to one of our favorite water parks for big kids or toddlers.

 Find even more ways to cool off in the hot city with our NYC Water Fun Guide to beaches, pools, splash pads, and more.